rickysegura/pulsenoho/README.md

 ## Acknowledgments

-- Built by Ricky Segura
 - UI components powered by shadcn/ui
+- Icons by Lucide React
 - Mapping powered by Google Maps
 - Backend infrastructure by Firebase
+- Toast notifications by react-hot-toast

 ---